DRAFT Programme

 11:15 - 12:15

-Workshop 4: Shared Reading: Building sense, connection, and inclusion
+Workshop 4: Shared Reading: Building sense, connection, and inclusion (Registration required - 20 participants)

 In the Shared Reading method a trained Reader Leader reads a text aloud with a group, modelling fluent reading while the participants follow along, join in, and discuss the text, fostering comprehension, vocabulary, and a love for reading in a supportive, interactive way and repeated readings for deeper engagement and skill-building.